bbauska/W3Cx-3of5/README.md

 <h4>Typical use</h4>

-[Try this interactive example in CodePen](http://codepen.io/w3devcampus/pen/jmdpyv),  or try it directly in your browser:
+<a href="http://codepen.io/w3devcampus/pen/jmdpyv">Try this interactive example in CodePen</a>,  or try it directly in your browser:

 Enter your name (field outside the form): ![](./images/image266.wmf)